Collective Giving Funds

 Individuals, corporations and other foundations are free to make contributions to the account at any time.
 There is no minimum amount for contributions.
 All donors will receive a tax receipt from FJC for their contribution per Federal requirements.

 Account Advisors may recommend an unlimited number of grants, for a minimum of $100 each, to qualified U.S. public charities or, through FJC’s Grant Assistance Program, to certain other qualified domestic and overseas charities and projects.
 All grant checks can identify the name of the fund or be sent anonymously and are accompanied by a letter that includes the name of the fund and the Advisor that recommended the grant, as well as any special restrictions or instructions requested by the Advisor.
-Account Advisors may submit grant recommendations via the FJC Donor Portal, email, fax, or postal mail at any time.
+Account Advisors may submit grant recommendations via the FJC Account Portal, email, fax, or postal mail at any time.